hytechclub/web-102/Week02/README.md

 - variables
 - `prompt` function

+### Note: `let` and `var`
+In modern JavaScript, the `let` keyword is preferred over the `var` keyword in most cases.
+For the purposes of this course, the two keywords are all but interchangeable; however, `let` should be the standard.
+There may be instances of `var` in some of this curriculum; those should all be replaced with `let`.
+[The differences between `let` and `var` are far beyond the scope (haha) of this course](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#description).

 ## Warm Up
 Ask the students to answer the following questions:
 - What are your favorite websites?